 - 1. You will be required to provide relevant documents to support your application before an offer is made.
 If you fail to provide these it will result in a delay in the process of your application. - 2.
 References will be required from a landlord or mortgage provider and other checks made, to ensure that you have not been guilty of unacceptable behaviour serious enough to make you unsuitable to be a tenant and whether you are still considered to be unsuitable. - 3.
 If you have rent arrears with any Local Authority, (including Rochford District Council) or a Registered Social Landlord, firstly a decision will be made as to whether you are eligible for the Housing Register.
 If you are eligible, your application will be suspended until you enter into and maintain a regular repayment arrangement for at least six months, or until the arrears are reduced to 4 weeks net rent of any benefit.
 The offer of accommodation before the arrears are cleared in full will be at the discretion of the Head of Revenue and Housing Management - 4.
 If you are a tenant of Rochford District Council or a tenant of a partnership Housing Association operating within the district of Rochford Council, you may also apply to go onto the Housing Register or go on the Transfer List. - 5.
-If you are applying for Sheltered Housing you will be visited at home in order to ensure that you are given the fullest possible information about the services available and that sheltered housing is appropriate to your needs.
-If the accommodation is assessed as being unsuitable you will be advised in writing and advised of other housing options. - 6.
+If you are in temporary accommodation due to being homeless, the Council will offer you only 1 offer of suitable accommodation. - 6.
+If you are eligible to be considered for Sheltered Housing you will be visited at home prior to an offer in order to ensure that you are given the fullest possible information about the services available and that sheltered housing is appropriate to your needs.
+If the accommodation is assessed as being unsuitable you will be advised in writing and advised of other housing options. - 7.
 Any children included in your application must normally be dependent on you and reside with you, before they are taken into account when assessing your point levels.
-Actual access arrangements will be taken into account and not necessarily any Court Order. - 7.
-If you have received and refused two offers of suitable accommodation and had the opportunity to appeal against these offers, your application will be suspended for one year. - 8.
-You will be given a written decision on your application, so that you can establish your prospects of being re-housed. - 9.
-You will be removed from the list if you request it, or if you have never been or no longer qualify for inclusion, (except in the case where you are owed a duty as homeless person under the Homelessness legislation) or if you fail to re-register every twelve months when invited to do so, or if you fail to respond to a request for further information.
-In each case you will be advised in writing that your name has been removed and the reasons for it, providing a forwarding address is known. - 10.
+Actual access arrangements will be taken into account and not necessarily any Court Order. - 8.
+If you have received and refused two offers of suitable accommodation and had the opportunity to appeal against these offers, your application will be suspended for one year.
+Where the Council has a statutory homeless duty to house an applicant, only one offer of suitable accommodation will be made with the same opportunity to appeal. - 9.
+You will be given a written decision on your application, so that you can establish your prospects of being re-housed.
+N.B.
+Please be aware that if you have no measurable housing need you are unlikely to be rehoused.

+- 10. You will be removed from the list if you request it, or if you have never been or no longer qualify for inclusion, (except in the case where you are owed a duty as homeless person under the Homelessness legislation) or if you fail to re-register every January, or if you fail to respond to a request for further information.
+In each case you will be advised in writing that your name has been removed and the reasons for it, providing a forwarding address is known. - 11.
 The Council cannot divulge any information about you to anyone.
-We will therefore treat any information regarding your registration on the Housing Register in confidence, and can only divulge this information directly to you. we may mererore ask you to commin your N.I. number or other coded name known only to you when discussing your application.
+We will therefore treat any information regarding your registration on the Housing Register in confidence, and can only divulge this information directly to you.
+We may therefore ask you to confirm your N.I. number or other coded name known only to you when discussing your application.